Abstract: Methods of physical education and development of children. Starting position

 Conclusion.

-General developmental exercises are aimed at developing coordination abilities, flexibility and mobility in the joints, strengthening individual muscles or their groups, the insufficient development of which hinders the mastery of the perfect running technique.
-In the preparatory part training session Outdoor switchgears are used to warm up the muscles and prepare the body for the upcoming work.
-And in the main part, with repeated or interval training methods, when the load is performed in series, they serve as a means active rest.
-In the final part, they contribute to better recovery after the work done and are locally applied to strengthen and develop individual muscles.
+General developmental exercises are aimed at developing coordination abilities, flexibility and mobility in joints, strengthening individual muscles or their groups, the insufficient development of which prevents the mastery of perfect running technique.
+In the preparatory part training session Outdoor gear is used to warm up muscles and prepare the body for upcoming work.
+And in the main part, with repeated or interval training methods, when the load is performed in series, they serve as a means active recreation.
+In the final part, they promote better recovery after work done and are used locally to strengthen and develop individual muscles.

-Performing a variety of outdoor switchgear improves coordination abilities, forms certain skills and helps to quickly learn complex forms. sports equipment.
-At the same time, it is necessary to select exercises and methods for their implementation in such a way that, without a significant increase in muscle mass develop the ability and skills to control your muscles
+Performing a variety of outdoor activities improves coordination abilities, develops certain skills and helps to quickly master complex forms sports equipment.
+In this case, it is necessary to select exercises and methods of performing them in such a way that without a significant increase muscle mass develop the ability and skills to control your muscles

 Characteristic features of outdoor switchgear: